 Bat Halloween Chandelier Instructions

-1. Paint the gold hoops black using spray paint.
+- Paint the gold hoops black using spray paint.
 Lightly sanding the hoops will make the paint stick better.
 (I didn’t do this, I just used several coats of spray paint!)
-Make sure to cover your work surface and paint in a well ventilated area.
-I like to spray paint in the garage (with my car safety parked in the driveway).
+Make sure to cover your work surface and paint in a well-ventilated area.
+I like to spray paint in the garage (with my car safely parked in the driveway).

-6. Drape fabric over the dry hoop.
-(Make sure your paint is completely dry, I let my sit overnight.)
-Secure the fabric with clothes pins or small clips, paying careful attention that the fabric is tight to the hoop and that the ends of the fabric meet.
+- Drape fabric over the dry hoop.
+(Make sure your paint is completely dry, I let mine dry overnight.)
+Secure the fabric with clothespins or small clips, paying careful attention that the fabric is tight to the hoop and that the ends of the fabric meet.

-11. Tie all four threads together at the top and hang your chandelier. ( I hung mine to my kichen light fixture with a “S” hook.)
+- Tie all four threads together at the top and hang your chandelier. ( I hung mine to my kitchen light fixture with an “S” hook.)

-12. Cut 16 strands of thread 14 inches long.
+- Cut 16 strands of thread 14 inches long.
 Use two small dots of super glue to attach each bat.
-I made 8 strands of small bat, large bat, small bat and 8 strands of large bat, small bat, large bat.
+I made 8 strands of small bats, large bat, small bat and 8 strands of large bat, small bat, large bat.

-13. Attach 8 strands, evenly spaced to the lower hoop and 8 strands, evenly spaced to the larger hoop.
-Using a needle like in steps 7.
-It's easiest to do this with that chandelier hanging at eye level.
+- Attach 8 strands, evenly spaced to the lower hoop and 8 strands, evenly spaced to the larger hoop.
+Using a needle (like in step 7).
+It’s easiest to do this with that chandelier hanging at eye level.

 Bat Halloween Chandelier Cost